-The pays-as-you-go social security system provides two important insurance roles.
+The pay-as-you-go social security system provides two important insurance roles.
 First, it partially substitutes for missing annuity markets during retirement.
 Second, it partially insures individuals against their permanent labor productivity shock.
-On the other hand, the social security tax is distortive on the consumption-savings margin and costly for borrowing constrained agents.
+However, the social security tax is distortive on the consumption-savings margin and costly for borrowing constrained agents.
 Finally, as any social security system it affects fertility decisions and influences the timing, direction, and amount of intergenerational transfers.
 Because the social security benefits are independent of the number of children inside the household, the PAYG system does not internalize the fertility decision.

-To understand the importance of these effects, we compare the benchmark steady state of the PAYG social security system with a replacement rate $\theta = 0.44$ , calibrated to the U.S. data, to that of the fully funded system with a zero replacement rate.
+To understand the importance of these effects, we compare the benchmark steady state of the PAYG social security system with a replacement rate $\theta = 0.44$, cali-